marisarze/search_engine/README.md

 ]\
 }

-● "requests" - consists of a list of requests that need to be processed by the search engine.
+● **requests** - consists of a list of requests that need to be processed by the search engine.
 The field contains no more than 1000 queries, each of which includes from one to ten words. \
-● "some words.." — search query, a set of words separated by one or more spaces.
+● **some words..** — search query, a set of words separated by one or more spaces.
 They need to be searched.
 All words are composed of lowercase Latin letters.

 ### -o, --output
 Option sets the path to the output file answers.json.\